 - What does your teaching schedule look like?

 - Do you use method books?
 If so, what methods do you use?

-Depending on age of course, I like using either the Bastien or Faber method.
+I like using the Faber method.
 For my youngest beginners, I will go ahead and start them in the Primer level.
 My older intermediate/advanced students will work their way up the levels and graduate out, and I will also supplement them with more interesting repertoire on the side such as classical, jazz or pop.
 I also emphasis the importance of technical drills such as, but not restricted to, Hanon in order to keep the brain challenged and the muscles strong and flexible.